 The cleanup operations are under way and should be finished in mid-February, which then sets the stage for the development of a 1,010-room high-end hotel to serve attendees at conventions held at the adjacent Georgia World Congress Center.
-The site also includes a 600-spot parking facility, the Home Depot Backyard and 13-acre green space specifically designed for game day tailgating at Mercedes-Benz Stadium and for a variety of community uses.
+The site also includes a 600-spot parking facility, a Home Depot Backyard 13-acre green space specifically designed for game day tailgating at Mercedes-Benz Stadium and for a variety of community uses.

 “The addition of the hotel to our campus will help Atlanta capture new convention and entertainment business, increasing revenues and creating jobs both during construction and once the hotel becomes operational,” said Richmond.